-As of September 2023, field assessments have been completed for five of the six groves (Redwood Mountain (years 1 & 2 post-fire), Suwanee (years 1 & 2 post-fire), New Oriole Lake,(years 1 & 2 post-fire)Board Camp (year 2 post-fire), and Dillonwood (years 2 & 3 post-fire).
-The NPS intends to complete surveys in the fisher corridor immediately to the south of Redwood Mountain Grove (year 2 post-fire, year 1 post fire were completed in 2022) and Homers Nose (year 3 post-fire) in fall 2023 and complete quality control and analysis of all data no later than the winter of 2023-2024.
-In areas where full site assessments and analysis have been completed-Redwood Mountain Grove, Board Camp Grove, and the 485-acre proposed critical habitat corridor in Fisher Core Habitat Area 3, south of Redwood Mountain Grove-survey data, as applied through the decision tree, indicate action may be necessary to reduce the potential for loss of a self-sustaining sequoia forest in these areas (e.g., measured seedlings densities are likely not adequate to establish a stable age structure of giant sequoias in these areas). portions of these sequoia groves and mixed conifer forests to convert to shrub dominated landscapes.
+As of mid June 2023 September 2023, field assessments have been completed for two-five of the six groves (Redwood Mountain (years 1 & 2 post-fire), Suwanee (years 1 & 2 post-fire), New Oriole Lake, (years 1 & 2 post-fire) and Board Camp (year 2 post-fire), and Dillonwood (years 2 & 3 postfire).
+Board Camp in April of 2022 and Redwood Mountain Grove in both surveyed in September and October of XX 2022), as well as the fisher corridor immediately to the south of Redwood Mountain Grove, and surveys have been initiated but not yet completed for two more groves (Suwanee and Dillonwood) The NPS anticipates completion of the Suwanee and Dillonwood surveys in summer 2023 and intends to initiate and complete surveys in the fisher corridor immediately to the south of Redwood Mountain Grove (year 2 post-fire, year 1 post fire were completed in 2022) and Homers Nose (year 3 post-fire) in fall 2023 and complete quality control and analysis of all data no later than the winter of 2023-2024.- In areas where fullthese site assessments and analysis have been completed-Redwood Mountain Grove, Board Camp Grove, and the 485-acre proposed critical habitat corridor in Fisher Core Habitat Area 3, south of Redwood Mountain Grove-survey data, as applied through the decision tree, indicate action is may be necessary to avoid loss of reduce the potential for loss of a self-sustaining sequoia forest in these areas (e.g., measured seedlings densities are likely not adequate to establish a stable age structure of giant seguoias in these areas).
+Portions of these sequoia groves and mixed conifer forests to convert to shrub dominated landscapes.